Transmon Floquet analysis¤

 H0 = 2.0 * np.pi * qt.Qobj(np.diag(evals - evals[0]))

-# to achieve same range of chi_ac for the various drive frequencies,
+# To achieve same range of chi_ac for the various drive frequencies, need different

 chi_to_amp = ft.ChiacToAmp(H0, H1, state_indices, omega_d_values)

-# resulting array has shape (a,w), where a is amplitude and w is frequency
+# drive_amplitudes has shape (a,w), where a is amplitude and w is frequency

 drive_amplitudes = chi_to_amp.amplitudes_for_omega_d(chi_ac_values)